abbodi1406/BatUtil/W10UI/README.md

 ## Changelog:

+9.4:
+- Fixed detection for SSU file and custom Updates location path

 9.3:
 - Add proper detection and integration for the new SSU file name
 - Added "theoretical " support for Windows 10 ARM64 target